polyquantique/haarpy/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/haarpy.svg?style=flat)](https://pypi.org/project/haarpy)
 [![pypi version](https://img.shields.io/pypi/v/haarpy.svg)](https://pypi.python.org/pypi/haarpy)

-Haarpy is a Python library for the symbolic calculation of (Weingarten functions)[https://en.wikipedia.org/wiki/Weingarten_function] and related averages of unitary matrices $U(d)$ sampled uniformly at random from the Haar measure.
+Haarpy is a Python library for the symbolic calculation of [Weingarten functions](https://en.wikipedia.org/wiki/Weingarten_function) and related averages of unitary matrices $U(d)$ sampled uniformly at random from the [Haar measure](https://en.wikipedia.org/wiki/Haar_measure).

 The original Mathematica version of this code, for the calculation of Weingarten functions of the unitary group, can be found [here](https://github.com/hdeguise/Weingarten_calculus).

 ## Haarpy in action
-The main functions of Haarpy are *weingarten_class*, *weingarten_element* and *haar_integral* allowing for the calculation of Weingarten functions and integrals over unitaries sampled at random from the Haar-measure.
+The main functions of Haarpy are *weingarten_class*, *weingarten_element* and *haar_integral* allowing for the calculation of Weingarten functions and integrals over unitaries sampled at random from the Haar measure.
 We recommend importing the following when working with Haarpy:
 ```Python
 from sympy import Symbol
 from sympy.combinatorics import Permutation